kamilisjon/darcyflow/README.md

 # darcyflow

 ## Environment setup
-* Did use Win10, but will likely work in other OS
+* CI runs on both, Ubuntu and Windows.
+However, only the latest OS version runners are used.
-* Reguirement: python >= 3.10
+* Requirement: python >= 3.10
 * Steps:
    * Create and activate Python venv
    * Install the requirements